-It is always recommended to make a backup before shrinking an LVM.
+It is always recommended to take a backup before shrinking an LVM partition.

 Make a note: Shrinking is not supported on a